Chronic Fatigue Syndrome and ME Diagnosis and Treatment

 Tired-all-the-time is a condition that includes chronic fatigue syndrome.
 It can also be technically known as Myalgic Encephalomyelitis/chronic fatigue syndrome (ME/CFS).
 This is a debilitating disease that can cause a wide range of symptoms.

-Many patients don’t like the term ‘chronic fatigue syndrome’ ans see it as pejorative.
-Equally ‘myalgic encephalomyelitis’ is problematic with clinicians as ther is generally only very limited evidence of brain inflammation.
-So the pairing of the initials has become the most usual labelling of the condition amongst patients and clinicians alike.
+Many patients don’t like the term ‘chronic fatigue syndrome’ and see it as pejorative.
+Equally ‘Myalgic Encephalomyelitis’ is problematic with clinicians as there is generally only very limited evidence of brain inflammation.
+So the pairing of the initials has become the most usual labelling of the condition among patients and clinicians alike.

 The main feature of ME/CFS is a type of exhaustion known as post-exertional malaise, crash ‘or payback’.
 This involves flu-like symptoms after exercise and not having enough energy for daily activities.

 Feelings of extreme fatigue can be quite sudden or develop over six months or more.
 Unfortunately sleep does not reduce the feeling of exhaustion.
 Accompanying symptoms include consistent problems with short-term memory and concentration, as well as chronic body discomfort.
 This discomfort generally includes myalgia, arthralgia, headaches, and sore throat and tender lymph nodes.

 Significantly also this type of fatigue is not related to other medical or psychiatric conditions